-Miami Fraud Defense Lawyers
+Miami Fraud Defense Attorneys

 Florida Fraud Laws & Penalties

 Fraud occurs when someone intentionally deceives an individual or entity for their own gain or to cause a loss.
 The conduct may involve withholding information or falsely representing facts.
 It can occur in several settings, such as the financial market, real estate, or insurance industries, and consists of various types of conduct.
 Regardless of how or where the alleged fraud takes place, these crimes are harshly prosecuted, and a conviction carries severe penalties.
 That is why, if you've been accused, you need to secure aggressive legal representation from the start of your case.
-Having an attorney on your side from the outset can help as you build a defense to challenge the allegations.
+Having a Miami fraud defense attorney on your side from the outset can help as you build a defense to challenge the allegations.

-At Hager & Schwartz, P.A., our Miami fraud crimes lawyers have over 40 years of combined experience and have served as former prosecutors.
+At Hager & Schwartz, P.A., our Miami fraud defense lawyers have over 40 years of combined experience and have served as former prosecutors.
 Not only do we know the laws concerning your rights, but we also know how the State approaches these types of matters.
 We can provide invaluable insight and a vigorous defense, working the entire time toward a favorable outcome on your behalf.